KingsleyUbah/hacker-news-clone/README.md

 The `use-harperdb` [React hook](https://www.npmjs.com/package/use-harperdb) is used to fetch data (posts) which is displayed on the page.

+>
-> If you like this project, I will really appreciate it if you can give this repository a star.
+If you like this project, I will really appreciate it if you can give this repository a star.
 Thank you!

 ## How to begin
-- Using Git, clone this project to your local machine using the `git clone` command
+- Using Git, clone this project to your local machine with the `git clone` command
 - Run `npm install` to install all dependencies

 You are free to fork this project.